 A public adjuster can help you get your claim settled.
 All other types of adjusters are paid for by the insurance company.
 Therefore, an adjuster that works for the insurance company wants to help you only if the corporate culture of the company is to help policyholders.
-Unfortunately, while that is the corporate culture of some insurance companies, it’s not the corporate culture of all insurance companies.
+Unfortunately, while that is the corporate culture of some insurance companies, it’s not the corporate culture of all companies.
 It should come as no surprise that when there is a lot of money at stake, your well-being is may not the first priority of the insurance company, or their adjuster.

 How to Avoid The Problems Frozen Pipes Bring